 - Hold an advanced psychology degree

-- Work with a psychiatrists that prescribe medicine
+- Work with psychiatrists who prescribe medicine

 - Diagnose disorders and other issues of their patients and or clients

-- Design affective treatments after conducting diagnoses
+- Design effective treatments after conducting diagnoses

 - Help those they treat make decisions and express feelings